Floorp-Projects/Floorp/python/futures/docs/index.rst

 .. class:: ThreadPoolExecutor(max_workers)

-   Executes calls asynchronously using at pool of at most *max_workers* threads.
+   Executes calls asynchronously using a pool of at most *max_workers* threads.

 .. _threadpoolexecutor-example: